quii/learn-go-with-tests/structs/readme.md

 Notice how our helper does not need to concern itself with whether the shape is a `Rectangle` or a `Circle` or a `Triangle`.
 By declaring an interface the helper is _decoupled_ from the concrete types and just has the method it needs to do it's job.

-This kind of approach of using interfaces to design **only what you need** is very important in software design and will be covered in later sections.
+This kind of approach of using interfaces to declare **only what you need** is very important in software design and will be covered in more detail in later sections.

 ## Further refactoring